 Top tip No. 1 when searching for a new agent is to look at their client list, and it doesn’t get much better than United Agents (UA), one of the UK’s biggest agencies.
 Not only do they have established actors on the list (yes, we’re talking about you, Kate Winslet, James McAvoy, and Miriam Margolyes), but they clearly take a punt on new talent like Taron Egerton and Jessie Buckley too.

-As you’d expect, UA’s better-known clients work on some of the biggest screen projects, including Ricky Gervais (The Office, After Life, represented by Duncan Hayes), Sian Clifford (Fleagbag, repped by Jess Alford), and Eddie Redmayne (Fantastic Beasts, repped by Dallas Smith).
-But names that may not be as familiar also land parts on major projects, including 2017 Screen Star of Tomorrow Jade Anouka (Turn Up Charlie) and Harry Kirton (Peaky Blinders).
+As you’d expect, UA’s better-known clients work on some of the biggest screen projects, including Ricky Gervais (The Office, After Life, represented by Duncan Hayes), Sian Clifford (Fleabag, repped by Jess Alford), and Eddie Redmayne (Fantastic Beasts, repped by Dallas Smith).
+But names that may not be as familiar also land parts on major projects, including 2017 Screen Star of Tomorrow Jade Anouka (Turn Up Charlie) and Emerald Fennell (The Crown).